JAHNAVIDINGARI/Internship-project-customer-segmentation/README.md

 # Customer Segmentation Using K-Means Clustering

 <p align="justify">
 This project demonstrates customer segmentation using the K-Means clustering algorithm.
 Customer segmentation is a key marketing technique used to divide customers into groups based on shared characteristics.
 In this project, customers are grouped based on their <b>Annual Income</b> and <b>Spending Score</b> to help businesses better understand customer behavior and make data-driven decisions.
-This project was developed during my Virtual Internship at <b>Prodigy Infotech</b> as part of a task focused on unsupervised learning and consumer behavior analysis.
+This project was developed during my  Internship at <b>Prodigy Infotech</b> as part of a task focused on unsupervised learning and consumer behavior analysis.
 </p>

 ## 📝 Table of Contents